lucaspl3tti/basic-frontend-setup-2023/README.md

 My current personal frontend test and development environment.
 It is based on Vite.

 ## Tech Stack
+- ViteJS
-- JavaScript / TypeScript
+- TypeScript
 - ES6+
-- SASS / SCSS
+- SCSS / SASS
-- Bootstrap 5.2 (Beta)
+- Bootstrap 5.3
+- ESLint

 ## Installation Instructions
 1. Initialize a new repo from the [template repo](https://github.com/lucaspl3tti/basic-frontend-ide-2022)